Ukrainian troops surrendering at Mariupol registered as POWs

 “Until Russia is ready to fully liberate occupied territories, our negotiating team is weapons, sanctions and money,” he wrote.

-With his troops making only slow progress on the battlefield, Putin has also lost ground on the diplomatic front.
-Sweden and Finland recently abandoned generations of being militarily nonaligned and asked to join NATO, fearing that Russia might not stop with Ukraine.
+Turkey has accused the two Nordic countries of harboring or otherwise supporting Kurdish militants and others it considers a threat to its security.
+Each of NATO’s 30 countries has an effective veto over new members.

-But their accession to the Western military alliance has run into trouble because of objections from Turkey.
-Turkish President Recep Tayyip Erdogan reiterated his opposition on Thursday to the Nordic nations' joining.
-Each of NATO's 30 countries has an effective veto over new members.
+“We have told our relevant friends we would say ‘no’ to Finland and Sweden’s entry into NATO, and we will continue on our path like this,” President Recep Tayyip Erdogan said in a video released Thursday.

-On the battlefield, Ukraine’s military said in its morning briefing Thursday that Russian forces pressed their offensive in various sections of the front in the Donbas, but were being successfully repelled.
-The governor of the Luhank region said Russian shelling killed four civilians, while separatist authorities in Donetsk said Ukrainian shelling killed two.
+On the battlefield, Ukraine’s military said Russian forces pressed their offensive in various sections of the front in the Donbas but were being repelled.
+The governor of the Luhansk region said Russian shelling killed four civilians, while separatist authorities in Donetsk said Ukrainian shelling killed two.

 On the Russian side of the border, the governor of Kursk province said a truck driver was killed by shelling from Ukraine.